gear-foundation/gear-wiki/docs/developing-contracts/distributed_transactions.md

 - `Choreography` - each local transaction publishes domain events that trigger local transactions in other services;
 - `Orchestration` - an orchestrator (object) tells the participants what local transactions to execute.

-We will consider the `orchestration based Saga` where there would be an orchestrator (swap contract) to manage the entire operation from one center.
+Consider the `orchestration based Saga`, where an orchestrator (swap contract) manages the entire operation from a central point.

 The swap operation consists of the following steps: